^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Inflammatory process in the optic nerve - neuritis - can develop both in its fibers and in the membranes.
-On the clinical course, two forms of optic neuritis are distinguished: intrabulbar and retrobulbar.
+The inflammatory process in the optic nerve - neuritis - can develop both in its fibers and in the membranes.
+According to the clinical course, two forms of optic neuritis are distinguished - intrabulbar and retrobulbar.

-Optic neuritis is an inflammatory, infectious or demyelinating process that affects the optic nerve.
-Can be classified by ophthalmoscopy and etiologically.
+Optic neuritis is an inflammatory, infectious or demyelinating process affecting the optic nerve.
+It can be classified ophthalmoscopically and etiologically.

 Ophthalmoscopic classification

-1. Retrobulbaric neuritis, in which the optic disc has a normal appearance, at least at the onset of the disease.
-Most often, retrobulbar neuritis in adults is associated with multiple sclerosis.
+1. Retrobulbar neuritis in which the optic disc appears normal, at least at the onset of the disease.
+Retrobulbar neuritis in adults is most often associated with multiple sclerosis.

-2. Papillitis is a pathological process in which the optic nerve disk is affected primarily or secondary to changes in the retina.
-It is characterized by hyperemia and edema of the disc of various degrees, which can be accompanied by parapapillary hemorrhages in the form of "flame tongues".
-Cages in the posterior part of the vitreous can be seen.
-Papillitis is the most frequent type of neuritis in children, but it can also occur in adults.
+2. Papillitis is a pathological process in which the optic nerve head is affected primarily or secondarily in relation to changes in the retina.
+It is characterized by hyperemia and edema of the disc of varying degrees, which may be accompanied by parapapillary hemorrhages in the form of "flame tongues".
+Cells may be visible in the posterior vitreous.
+Papillitis is the most common type of neuritis in children, but can also occur in adults.

-3. Neuroretinitis - a papillitis in a combination to an inflammation of a layer of nervous fibers of a retina.
-The "star shape" in the macular area, representing a solid exudate, may initially be absent, then appears within a few days or weeks and becomes more noticeable after resolution of the edema of the disc.
-In some cases, there is parapapillary retinal edema and macular edema.
-Neuroretinitis is a rarer type of optic neuritis and is most often associated with viral infections and cat scratch disease.
-Among other reasons - syphilis and Lyme disease.
-In most cases this is a self-limiting disease that ends in 6-12 months.
+3. Neuroretinitis is papillitis associated with inflammation of the retinal nerve fiber layer.
+The macular "star" of hard exudate may be absent at first, then develop over days or weeks and become more noticeable after the disc edema resolves.
+In some cases, there is parapapillary retinal edema and serous macular edema.
+Neuroretinitis is a rarer type of optic neuritis and is most often associated with viral infections and cat-scratch disease.
+Other causes include syphilis and Lyme disease.
+In most cases, it is a self-limited disorder, ending in 6-12 months.

 Neuroretinitis is not a manifestation of demyelination.